Accompaniments for roast meals tasting like Granny's

 In the past women made their own stuffing from breadcrumbs which they made from stale or oven-dried bread and they flavoured the breadcrumbs with chopped herbs.
 Then they bound the mixture together with hot water to make a solid lump which they stuffed into the cavity of the chicken.
 Hence the name stuffing.
 My memory is that the herbs were always sage and onion, but I can't say that other herbs weren't used in some households.

 My stuffing is always sage and onion which I prepare by mixing with hot water as described on the packet.
-Then I place it in an enamel dish and beside the roasting pan - but more of this below.
+Then I place it in an enamel dish beside the roasting pan - but more of this below.

 Sausages and sausage meat